ryedin/site/_deployment/installing-a-rack.md

 ## How do I uninstall a Rack?

-You can uninstall a rack by running `convox uninstall`:
+You can uninstall a Rack by running `convox uninstall`:

 ```
 $ convox uninstall <stack-name> <region> [credentials.csv]
 ```

 <div class="block-callout block-show-callout type-info" markdown="1">
-`stack-name` will correspond to the name of the rack as shown in `convox rack`:
+`stack-name` will correspond to the name of the Rack as shown in `convox rack`:

 ```
 $ convox rack --rack personal/example